Rite of Passage (horse): 2011 Flat season

-Rite of Passage did not run for more than eleven months after his Gold Cup win.
+Rite Of Passage did not run for more than eleven months after his Gold Cup win.
 On his reappearance he finished third to Fame and Glory in the Saval Beg Stakes.
-Although Rite of Passage lost his unbeaten record in flat races, Weld was "very pleased" with his horse's performance.
+Although Rite Of Passage lost his unbeaten record in flat races, Weld was "very pleased" with his horse's performance.

-Rite of Passage was aimed at a second Gold Cup, but had problems in training, and was ruled out of the race by Weld five days before the event.
+Rite Of Passage was aimed at a second Gold Cup, but had problems in training, and was ruled out of the race by Weld five days before the event.

 2012 Flat season

-Rite of Passage did not reappear until October 2012, when he made a successful return to the course after 510 days by winning the British Champions Long Distance Cup at Ascot's Champions Day fixture.
+Rite Of Passage did not reappear until October 2012, when he made a successful return to the course after 510 days by winning the British Champions Long Distance Cup at Ascot's Champions Day fixture.
+It was his final race; he was retired and in 2015 was moved to the Irish National Stud.
+His death was announced on 30 May 2023.

 Assessment

-Despite having run only one race in the 2010 flat season Rite of Passage was named European Champion Stayer at the Cartier Racing Awards.
+Despite having run only one race in the 2010 flat season Rite Of Passage was named European Champion Stayer at the Cartier Racing Awards.

-In the 2010 World Thoroughbred Racehorse Rankings, Rite of Passage was assessed at 118, making him the fourth best horse in the world in the Extended division behind So You Think, Americain and Arctic Cosmos.
-Rite of Passage is now enjoying his retirement in the lush green paddocks of the Irish National Stud in County Kildare and enjoys meeting the thousands of admirers who visit him there each year.
+In the 2010 World Thoroughbred Racehorse Rankings, Rite Of Passage was assessed at 118, making him the fourth best horse in the world in the Extended division behind So You Think, Americain and Arctic Cosmos.